achacha/SomeWebCardGame/README.md

 Trobleshooting
 ---
-**org.hsqldb.HsqlException: Database lock acquisition failure** - IntelliJ is still connected to the DB, select Database view and disconnect it
+**org.hsqldb.HsqlException: Database lock acquisition failure** IntelliJ is still connected to the DB, select Database view and disconnect it

+**Nothing is showing up when going to http://localhost:8080/** Check if src/main/webapp/js exists, if not run **copyJs** gradle task